k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - Checking if Redis is up.
 If Redis is not up, an error message is returned to the user.

-- TDM 7.6 added a creation of the TDM PostgreSQL DB:
+- TDM 7.6 added a creation of the TDM PostgreSQL DB: the TDM deploy flow Creates the TDM DB tables, sequences, views and functions.

-  - Creates the TDMDB database.
-  - Creates the TDM DB tables, sequences, views and functions.
+- Notes:

-  Note: **You must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active**, in order for the TDM deploy flow **to create the TDM DB**.
+  - You must **set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active** to create the TDM DB by the TDM deploy flow.

-Edit the **deploy.flow** of the TDM LU before the TDM deployment:

-- Edit the FabricSet actor of the Set Env stage.
-Populate the value of the environment key by the environment name from which the deploy.flow needs to get the Cassandra and Redis connection details.
+  - You must **create the TDM database and user in advance**.
+The database and user names must be aligned with the TDM interface.
+You can run the TDMDBCreateRoleAndDB flow (located in the TDM LU) to create the TDMDB database and tdm user (role) in the postgreSQL DB.

 ### TDM LU Deployment